-Early 1880s - The idea for creating a holiday to honor workers is proposed by either Peter McGuire of the Brotherhood of Carpenters and Joiners Union or Matthew Maguire of the International Association of Machinists (US Department of Labor).
+Early 1880s - According to the Department of Labor, the idea for creating a holiday to honor workers is proposed by either Peter McGuire of the Brotherhood of Carpenters and Joiners Union or Matthew Maguire of the International Association of Machinists.
 The Central Labor Union of New York appoints a committee to organize a picnic and parade in honor of working people.

 1887 - Oregon becomes the first state to make Labor Day a legal holiday.

-1894 - President Grover Cleveland and the US Congress make it a national holiday.
+1894 - President Grover Cleveland and the US Congress make Labor Day a national holiday.

 In 1983, the union membership rate was 20.1% in the US.
 Membership was 10.8% in 2020.